mospy26/LonelyStickman/README.md

 # Object Oriented Design
 ---

 Every level is an object, every stickman is an object.
 Level consists of a stickman.
+Dialog is a frame that contains a level to begin with.

-Classes are as follows:
+Classes used are as follows:
 1. __Level (level.h and level.cpp)__:
     * Stickman
     * offset (for scrolling the background)